<< Yesterday

 2009 In the Brewers' 7-2 victory over Houston, Prince Fielder sets the team's RBI mark with his eighth-inning sacrifice fly.
 The Milwaukee first baseman's league-leading 127 RBI total surpasses the 1983 club record established by Cecil Cooper, the Astros' manager who watches his record eclipsed from the opposing bench.

 2010 Nationals Park hosts a simulcast of the Washington National Opera's production of Verdi's dramatic musical play, The Masked Ball, being performed at the Kennedy Center.
-The annual free program, called Opera in the Outfield, features special events, kids' activities, and prizes to introduce the genre to a broader audience, especially children.
+The Opera in the Outfield, an annual free program, features special events, kids' activities, and prizes to introduce the genre to a broader audience, especially children.

 2010 A piece of wood from Wellington Castillo's shattered maple bat punctures Tyler Colvin's chest, the runner on third base.
 The Cubs' rookie outfielder, who will not play another game this season, scores on his teammate's double but leaves the game in the bottom half of the inning to be taken to a hospital.